-Where to Stay Central Maui
+Where to stay Central Maui

-The Old Wailuku Inn at Ulupono
+The old Wailuku Inn

 Pros: If you came for the extreme water sports like wind surfing, kite boarding, or just plain ol’ surfing then head to the north shore as soon as you land.
 Experience small town life as you rove Pai’a and head to Ho’okipa to get your adrenalin fix.

 Cons: There’s less variety of beaches on the north shore compared to its counterparts on the west and south.
 Since the north shore is smaller there are less restaurants to choose from.
 But is this really a con?

-Where to Stay on the North Shore
+Where to stay on the North Shore

 Pros: The Eastern part of the island is filled with roaring waterfalls, exotic flora and plants tucked deep in the lush, wet rainforest.
 If you’re looking for a Hawaiian vacation based on the film ‘Moana’ then carve out a few days to spend here.

 Cons: Far away from the rest of the island.
-The Road to Hana is the only road that connects the eastern part of the island with the rest.
+The road to Hana is the only road that connects the eastern part of the island with the rest.
 Restaurants are limited and there’s only a couple stores that sell basics.
 Stock up and don’t forget anything as you won’t have many options once you’re there.

 Where to Stay in East Maui